steanlab/steanlab.github.io/about.md

 - **Food Science & FoodTech**:  Novel food sources, food safety, functional foods, nutritional analysis, risk assessment, and development of analytical and biotechnological methods for food quality and security
 - **Medical Electronics & Biosensing**: Design and integration of wearable devices, biosensors, and point-of-care diagnostics for health monitoring, environmental sensing, and personalized medicine
 - **Data Science & Digital Tools in Chemistry**: Application of AI, machine learning, big data analytics, computational modeling, and digital/AR/VR technologies to accelerate research, education, and innovation in chemistry and materials science
-- **Science Communication & Policy**:Science journalism, public outreach, STEM education, citizen science, and advocacy for open science, academic freedom, and evidence-based policy in technology, environment, and public health
+- **Science Communication & Policy**: Science journalism, public outreach, STEM education, citizen science, and advocacy for open science, academic freedom, and evidence-based policy in technology, environment, and public health

 ### Keywords & Professional Highlights